On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Microlocalisation

 The space of Fourier integral operators is not an algebra unless the canonical relation is symmetric and transitive~\cite[Ex.
 1 and comment on it in the following page]{Guillemin_JFA_1993}.
-In case the composition of the canonical relation $C$ by itself is clean with excess zero, proper and connected the space of Fourier integral operators $\big( I^\bullet (M \times M, C'; \Hom{E, E}), \circ \big)$ is an associative graded algebra over the field $\C$.
-The algebra $\big( I^{\bullet - [1]} \big( M \times N, C'; \Hom{E, E} \big), \eqref{eq: product_symbol_Lagrangian_dist_bundle} \big)$ of principal symbols constitute an algebra which is commutative only the scalar case but non-commutative in general.
-We remark that the product formula~\eqref{eq: product_symbol_Lagrangian_dist_bundle} becomes simpler (cf.~\eqref{eq: product_symbol_FIO_symplecto}) when both $K$ and $L$ are local canonical graphs and then the product is always defined; see Appendix~\ref{sec: FIO_symplecto_bundle} for details.
+In case, the composition of the canonical relation $C$ by itself is clean with excess zero, proper and connected the space of Fourier integral operators $\big( I^\bullet (M \times M, C'; \Hom{E, E}), \circ \big)$ is an associative graded algebra over the field $\C$.
+The composition~\eqref{eq: product_symbol_Lagrangian_dist_bundle} of principal symbols constitutes a product which is commutative only in the scalar case but non-commutative in general.
+We remark that the product formula~\eqref{eq: product_symbol_Lagrangian_dist_bundle} becomes simpler (see~\eqref{eq: product_symbol_FIO_symplecto}) when both $C$ and $\varLambda$ are graphs of some homogeneous symplectomorphisms.
+The product is then always defined; see Appendix~\ref{sec: FIO_symplecto_bundle} for details.